Clubs & Organizations

 Strides Against Stigma

 The Student Council is a student-run organization and is open to the entire student body.
 The Student Council is responsible for encouraging and promoting school spirit.
 The Student Council organizes many activities throughout the school year, such as Homecoming/Spirit Week, March Madness, Mr. Central, and the running of the Snack Shack during home football games.
-The goals of the Student Council are to promote unity among Hunterdon Central students, give all students opportunities to utilize their leadership skills, and donate money to statewide and Hunterdon County charities.
-Meetings are held every Wednesday during block 5 in the 600's dining area or the IMC..
+The goals of the Student Council are to promote unity among Hunterdon Central students, build connections with their school community, and give all students opportunities to utilize their leadership skills.
+Meetings are held Wednesdays during block 5 in Cafeteria 001.

-Club open to all Central students interested in women's rights locally, nationally, and internationally.
-Third Wave will work with local and international organizations to volunteer and spread awareness about concerns relating to gender equality.
+Club open to all Central students interested in topics related to gener equality.
+Third Wave will work with local and international organizations to spread awareness about how gener impacts various aspects of our comunity..
 Additionally, the club engages in discussion of current events and topics relating to gender studies.
-Meetings are held every Monday during unit lunch or block 5 in room 610.
+Meetings are held every other Monday during unit lunch or block 5 in room 820.